ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 <a name="Graphs"></a>
 ## <p align="center"> Graphs </p>
 A graph is a 2D data structure which consists of nodes and edges.
 The nodes are the vertices of the graph and the edges are the lines/path connecting these vertices.
-The nodes in the graphs can be classes in themselves, containting information more than simply a single vaue, and the edges might represent connections between the structures.
+The nodes in can be classes in themselves, containting information more than simply a single vaue.

 Other than understanding concepts and solving questions based on graphs, we will also build a standard graph class which would support all the standard graph queries.
 We will build this class step by step as various subsections proceed.